Lawyers Specializing in Medical Malpractice

 - Medication errors such as dosage errors and prescribing the wrong medication

 - Failure to monitor the patient during a procedure or treatment

 - Failing to properly interpret and act on lab results

 The goal of a medical malpractice lawsuit is to ensure that the injured are not left to bear the financial costs of injuries they suffered through no fault of their own.

 Preventing Medical Malpractice

-It is not difficult to prevent medical malpractice and the harm it inflicts on patients and their loved ones.
+It is not difficult to prevent medical malpractice.
 All medical professionals and hospital workers need to do is follow the protocols for adequate patient care that are already in place.
 Simple things such as closely reading patient charts, becoming familiar with the patient's medical history, asking patients questions, monitoring patients during and after procedures, and following safety protocols go a long way toward preventing injuries and death in a clinic or hospital setting.

 Medical malpractice lawsuits do not exist to punish medical providers or create a culture of fear in hospitals; they exist because patients should not be left to bear the burden of injuries suffered through no fault of their own.
 They can also serve as examples, shining a bright light on the shortcomings that exist at certain hospitals and reminding medical professionals of their duty to their patients.

 At Powell Klausing, we focus on achieving the maximum financial compensation for our clients.
 This can help make things right by covering the costs of medical bills and rehabilitation costs as well as compensating victims for their pain and suffering.

 We accept a limited number of cases to devote more time and energy to each case we take on.
 You can rely on us to provide you with honest and transparent communication about the status of your claim as we pursue the outcome you deserve.